 McCorkle studied literature at the University of Georgia for her B.A.
 (1970) and printmaking at the University of Oregon for her M.F.A.
-(1979) After teaching at a community college in Eugene, Oregon for a number of years, she abandoned teaching and its budget cuts and migrated to Williamsburg, Brooklyn in 1989.
+(1979) After teaching at a community college in Eugene, Oregon for a number of years, she abandoned teaching and its perpetual budget cuts and migrated to Williamsburg, Brooklyn in 1989.
 In early 2002, she moved to Los Angeles where she discovered a talent for curating exhibits.
 In addition to her visual art, she has written three novels focused on the art world.
 Last Judgment and Crystal Clear are suspense novels.
 Just Like Suicide examines self destructive behavior in the LA art scene.
 All three are available through amazon.com.
-At the beginning of summer 2010, she drove across country to relocate in Georgia and now lives among the mimosas and pines in Floyd County, just outside of Rome, northeast of Atlanta.
+At the beginning of the summer in 2010, she drove across country to relocate in Georgia and now lives among the mimosas and pines in Floyd County, just outside of Rome, northwest of Atlanta.
 She describes herself as a ping pong, bouncing between the coasts.

 She is active on both Facebook and Instagram as MLMcCorkle.